 Static QR Codes

-Static QR codes store information directly in the code.
-Once created, they cannot be altered, ensuring a level of security and consistency that is ideal for security-conscious users.
 For example, if you make a static QR code for https://example.com, it will always link to that address.
-To update it, you would need to generate a new QR code.
-This fixed nature can empower users who value data integrity and certainty from the outset.
+To update the address, you would need to generate a new QR code.

 Advantages of static QR codes:

-• Complete privacy—no third-party servers involved
+- Complete privacy and freedom with no third-party servers involved

-• Work offline and indefinitely
+- Work offline and indefinitely

-• No ongoing costs or subscriptions
+- No ongoing costs or subscriptions

-• Faster scanning (no redirect required)
+- Faster scanning (no redirect required)

-• Full ownership of your data
+- Full ownership of your data

-Considerations for Static Codes: Great for One-Time Info
+Considerations for Static QR Codes:

-• Content cannot be updated after creation
+- Content cannot be updated after creation

-• No built-in analytics or tracking
+- No built-in analytics or tracking

-• Need to regenerate if information changes
+- Need to regenerate if information changes (easy to do with free tools such as StackQR)

 Dynamic QR Codes

 Dynamic QR codes work differently.
 They point to a link that can redirect to your final destination.
 You can change this redirect at any time in the dashboard, so you don’t have to reprint the QR code if you want it to go somewhere else.
-Imagine you’re running a store, and it’s Monday morning—you need to quickly swap a promotional link for the day’s sale.
-With dynamic QR codes, you can do this instantly without having to generate new codes.

 Advantages of dynamic QR codes:

-• Editable destinations after printing
+- Editable destinations after printing

-• Built-in scan analytics
+- Built-in scan analytics

-• Require ongoing server infrastructure
+- Require ongoing server infrastructure for scanning to work

-• Depend on a third-party service
+- Depend on a third-party service

-• May have subscription costs
+- May have subscription costs

-• If the service goes offline, QR codes stop working
+- If the service goes offline, QR codes stop working

 Why StackQR Uses Static QR Codes